hacpai/show-me-the-code/Python/README.md

 4. For a little more challenge, write the more general version that computes the day when one person is n times older than the other.

 **第 0071 题：**Rewrite `time_to_int` (Problem 0068 ) as a method.

+**第 0072 题：**Write an init method for the Point class that takes x and y as optional parameters and assigns them to the corresponding attributes.